reharish/Battery-guard/README.md

 `bash battery-lite`

-Note: Scripted and Tested on Lenovo E41-25 running ubuntu 20.04 stable
+Note: Scripted and Tested on ubuntu 20.04 stable